There is a direct correlation between blogging frequency and a website’s corresponding lead generation through organic traffic.

 Chances are, your site could use more frequent blog posts, especially if your winning competitors are posting much more frequently than you.

 In fact, most websites should be publishing blogs more frequently.
-But, at what pace?
+But, what pace is a good pace for posting frequency?

 The answer is: “it depends!”